Andrew Benintendi Player Props: White Sox vs. Giants

-The Chicago White Sox and Andrew Benintendi, who went 0-for-4 last time out, battle Anthony DeSclafani and the San Francisco Giants at Guaranteed Rate Field, Monday at 3:10 PM ET.
+The Chicago White Sox and Andrew Benintendi, who went 1-for-3 last time in action, battle Logan Webb and the San Francisco Giants at Guaranteed Rate Field, Wednesday at 2:10 PM ET.

 Andrew Benintendi Game Info & Props vs. the Giants